-I conducted extensive internet research of available alternatives but came up empty-handed because of my list of criteria that included a 24 inches high-resolution screen, a 16:10 aspect ratio and great image transitions (fundamental once you get used to it).
+I conducted extensive internet research on available alternatives.
+Still, I came up empty-handed because of my list of criteria that included a 24 inches high-resolution screen, a 16:10 aspect ratio, and great image transitions (fundamental once you get used to it).

 I had to get an alternative, fast.

 Having had stopped computer home brewing many years ago, I had to get back in the saddle and educate me on the state of the art.
 I looked at various alternatives like the use of an Apple TV box, but the lack of customization options made it a no-go.

 A member of a photography forum suggested to me that I should take a look at the Raspberry Pi computer introduced in 2012 by a few geniuses in the UK.
 It didn’t quite meet all my criteria, but it looked like a feasible home-brewed digital picture frame option.